ctkerns/tmux-sessionator/README.md

 simple session loader.
 Personally, I fuzzy-find directories likely to contain projects and pipe the selected basename and directory into load-layout.sh.

-Beyond writing session manageement scripts, I'm not sure how to integrate tmux-sessionator with other plugins.
+Beyond writing session management scripts, I'm not sure about integrating tmux-sessionator with other plugins.
 If you have managed to do this, let me know your approach so that it can be added here for the reference of others.